Super Italian Sub

 - Cut bread in half lengthwise; hollow out top and bottom, leaving a 1/2-in. shell (discard removed bread or save for another use).

 - In a small bowl, combine the oil, vinegar, garlic, oregano and pepper; brush on cut sides of bread top and bottom.
 On the bottom half, layer half of the meats, cheeses and green pepper.
 Repeat layers.
 Replace bread top.
-Wrap tightly in plastic wrap; refrigerate for up to 24 hours.
+Wrap tightly; refrigerate for up to 24 hours.
+Cut into 12 slices to serve.

 Nutrition Facts1 piece: 309 calories, 16g fat (6g saturated fat), 44mg cholesterol, 701mg sodium, 22g carbohydrate (1g sugars, 1g fiber), 19g protein.